-History, Trump and partisan bitterness collide in Georgia
+Long lines, technical issues as Georgians vote for governor

 - Did you vote?
 Now anyone can know

-But even the policy debates have played out as much as cultural identity battles as they have nuanced debates over policy details.
+Abrams, a 44-year-old Atlanta attorney, former lawmaker and moonlighting romance novelist would be the first black woman in American history elected governor in any state and the first woman or nonwhite governor in Georgia history.
+She’s already made history as the first black woman to be a major party gubernatorial nominee.

-Kemp and other Republican groups have blasted Abrams as an extremist with backing from “socialists” who, in Kemp’s estimation, “want to turn Georgia into California.”
+Kemp, a 54-year-old businessman and veteran secretary of state is vying to maintain the GOP’s hold on a state that is nearing presidential battleground status courtesy of its growth and diversity.
+Republicans have won every Georgia governor’s race since 2002.

-Abrams blasts Kemp as “an architect of voter suppression” for the way he’s opted to enforce federal and state election laws.
-Ballot access and election integrity flared up in the final weekend after a private citizen alerted the Georgia Democratic Party and a private attorney of potential vulnerability in the online voter database Kemp manages.
+Ballot access and election integrity flared up in the final weekend after a private citizen alerted the Georgia Democratic Party and a private attorney of vulnerability in the online voter database Kemp that oversees in his current job as secretary of state.
 Those private communications ended up with Kemp announcing, without providing any evidence, that he was launching an investigation into Georgia Democrats for “possible cybercrimes.”

 Kemp pushed back Monday against concerns that his call for an investigation is politically motivated.